 She joined the board of Banteay Srei in 2018.

 Prior to 2014, Narinda worked in the nonprofit sector and Asian American arts community in Los Angeles.
 She co-produced and stage managed TNP’s Tuesday Night Cafe shows.
 She joined the Public Allies Los Angeles Class of 2012 and was an S. Mark Taper Fellow, serving low-income and homeless seniors in Downtown Los Angeles.
-She also co-created and co-produced a queer Asian American web series called That’s What She Said.
+In 2010, she co-created and co-produced a queer Asian American web series called That’s What She Said.

 From rock climbing trips to extended wilderness expeditions, she values group outdoor experiences as opportunities to grow self-awareness, learn effective communication, and practice interdependence.